The Sound of an Orbit: A Quantum Spectrum at the ISCO: Discussion

 \subsection{Comparison with Other Trajectories}

 The discrete, resonant spectrum predicted for an atom in a stable circular orbit is a unique signature of its specific trajectory.
-To fully appreciate its novelty, it is instructive to contrast this result with the well-established quantum phenomena experienced by atoms on other paths near a black hole.
+Previous studies have indeed established that detectors on general circular geodesics experience a non-thermal vacuum response that is distinct from the thermal spectrum seen by a static, accelerated observer \cite{Hodgkinson:2014iua,Ng:2014kha,Biermann:2020bjh}.
+Our work builds on this foundation by providing a novel characterization of this phenomenon in several key respects.
+Firstly, we are the first to investigate the quantum signature of the ISCO, a fundamental physical boundary of profound astrophysical interest.
+Secondly, we explicitly identify the spectrum's structure as a "frequency comb," where the teeth are harmonics of the proper orbital frequency.
+Most importantly, our analysis of the approach to the ISCO, as shown in Fig. \ref{fig:2}, reveals a dramatic amplification of the excitation rate and a widening of the peak spacing, rendering the ISCO's spectral signature qualitatively distinct from that of any other stable orbit.
+To fully appreciate its novelty, it is instructive to contrast this result with the quantum phenomena experienced by atoms on other paths near a black hole.
 Our analysis, particularly the results visualized in Figure \ref{fig:2}, demonstrates that the ISCO represents a special boundary case for stable orbital motion, producing a spectrum that is distinct from all other scenarios.

 Figure \ref{fig:2} clearly shows how the excitation spectrum evolves as the atom's orbit approaches the ISCO from a larger radius.
 As the orbital radius \(r\) decreases from \(10M\) to \(8M\) and finally to the ISCO at \(6M\), the excitation rate increases dramatically across all resonant peaks.
 This intensification is a direct manifestation of the Unruh effect in a gravitational context: the four-acceleration required to maintain a circular orbit increases sharply as the orbit tightens, leading to a more energetic interaction with the quantum vacuum fluctuations.
 Concurrently, the spacing between the spectral peaks widens.
 This is a direct kinematic consequence of the orbital motion; the proper orbital frequency is higher for tighter orbits, resulting in a larger energy separation between the resonant \(m\)-modes.
 The spectrum at the ISCO is therefore the most intense and most widely spaced, a definitive signature of this limiting stable orbit.